DINA-Web/dina-collections-data-model-use-cases/use-cases.rst

 Success post-conditions
 ~~~~~~~~~~~~~~~~~~~~~~~

-A specimen has been registered as belonging to a preparation that in turn
+A specimen has been registered as belonging to a physical unit that in turn
-belongs to another preparation.
+belongs to another physical unit.

 Notes